DevlessTeam/docs/management-console.md

 <a name="privacy"></a>
  ## Privacy

-Manage the access control level (ACL) of  Service endpoints .
+Manage the access control level (ACL) of Service endpoints.
 The ACL options are **Private** , **Authenticated** and **Public**.
-Any newly created service has its privacy set to **Private** which means no client application can access endpoints of that particular service .
+Any newly created service has its privacy set to **Private** which means no client application can access endpoints of that particular service.
 The **Authenticated** option requires the client application user to be [logged in](/docs/{{version}}/authentication).
 This is handled by the [DevLess SDKs](/docs/{{version}}/SDKs).
 A client application can access the backend without authentication if the ACL on the service is set to **Public.**

 <a name="api-console"></a>
  ## API Console

 Run CRUD simulations on your services internally.
-Use our Postman like feature to visualize the expected response from the DevLess backend.
+Use our Postman-like feature to visualize the expected response from the DevLess backend.
 ### Steps
 - Select the Service
 - Select the Table